 The Central Bank of Kenya is the only institution in Kenya with full discretion and sole rights to issue currency notes and coins.
-The mandate is derived from the Laws of Kenya in the Central Bank of Kenya Act, Section 4 A (1) f.
+The mandate is enshrined in Article 231 (2) of Kenya’s Constitution and the Central Bank of Kenya Act, Section 4 A (1) f.
 This mandate involves the following responsibilities:

 • Planning, forecasting, procuring and distributing currency notes and coins.

 • Safeguarding the integrity of Kenyan currency as a medium of exchange.

 It is the Bank’s objective to have only good quality currency circulation and this is achieved by setting quality standards for currency in circulation.
 The current standards were issued on July 14, 2008, under the Amended Banking Circular Number 4 of 2008.
 These standards predominantly guide commercial banks and other bulk cash handling bodies on how to sort currency.

 The Bank designs its currencies with stakeholder engagements forming a critical part of the process.
 These engagements result in identifying concepts that depict the country and will be used in the currencies to be issued.
 On finalisation of the designs, the Bank procures its currencies in compliance with the Public Procurement Act.

 The Central Bank of Kenya began printing Kenyan banknotes in 1966 under the mandate given in the Central Bank of Kenya Act cap 491.
 The initial issue of Kenya shilling notes were in the denominations of 5, 10, 20, 50 and 100 shillings, all bearing the portrait of the First President of Kenya, H.E.
 Mzee Jomo Kenyatta on the front, and diverse scenes of economic activities in Kenya on the back.